Feminism in Sweden

 Feminism in Sweden is a significant social and political influence within Swedish society.
 Swedish political parties across the political spectrum commit to gender-based policies in their public political manifestos.
 The Swedish government assesses all policy according to the tenets of gender mainstreaming.
 Women in Sweden are 45% of the political representatives in the Swedish Parliament.
 Women make up 43% of representatives in local legislatures as of 2014.
 In addition, in 2014, newly sworn in Foreign Minister Margot Wallström announced a feminist foreign policy.

 Swedish feminism dates back to the 17th century and was discussed in intellectual circles throughout the 18th century.
 Since the publication Samtal emellan Argi Skugga och en obekant Fruentimbers Skugga by Margareta Momma in 1738, followed by Hedvig Charlotta Nordenflycht's famous poem Fruntimrens försvar (To the Defense of Women, 1761) debate on gender roles and gender equality has become a mainstream topic.

-Women had conditional suffrage during the age of liberty in 1718–1772.
+Women had conditional suffrage during the Age of Liberty in 1718–1772.
 With a relatively high level of education, in 1862, unmarried Swedish women were the first worldwide to be granted conditional right to vote in municipal elections.
 Universal women suffrage followed in 1921.
 Since then, Sweden has remained a forerunner of gender equality driven by a both intellectual and practical feminist movement.
+In the 21st century, Sweden has seen the rise of anti-gender campaigns targeting transgender people, gender studies, and intersectional feminist and queer movements, reflecting a broader transnational backlash against gender justice and inclusion.
+Among these are so-called "gender-critical" actors who present themselves as radical feminists while advancing trans-exclusionary positions.

 In 2014, Sweden's Feminist Initiative became the first feminist political party to win a mandate in the European parliament, rediscussing feminism from a decisively antiracist perspective that includes the perspectives of people of color.